Emperor Gong of Song: Reign

 Emperor Duzong died in 1274 from overindulgence in wine.
 His sixth son, Zhao Xian, who was then about four years old, was enthroned as the new emperor with assistance from the chancellor Jia Sidao.
-In the following year, Zhao Xian's grandmother (Grand Empress Dowager Xie) and mother (Empress Dowager Quan) became regents for the child emperor, although state and military power remained under Jia Sidao's control.
+In the following year, Zhao Xian's adoptive grandmother Grand Empress Dowager Xie and mother Empress Dowager Quan became regents for the child emperor, although state and military power remained under Jia Sidao's control.

 By the time Zhao Xian came to the throne, the Mongol-led Yuan dynasty had already taken control of the northern and southwestern areas of China, crossed the Yangtze River and acquired key strategic locations such as Xiangyang.
 They were heading towards the Song capital at Lin'an (present-day Hangzhou).
 Grand Empress Dowager Xie pursued a dual-strategy to the pending destruction of the Song dynasty: On one hand, she ordered the people to rally behind their emperor and save the Song Empire.
 On the other hand, she tried to make peace with the Yuan Empire.
 The Yuan army advanced further and captured Song territories and took control of various prefectures along the middle stretches of the Yangtze River.

 In early 1275, Jia Sidao led an army of 30,000 to engage Yuan forces at Wuhu.
 The Song army suffered defeat and not long afterward, bowing to public pressure, Grand Empress Dowager Xie ordered Jia Sidao's execution.
 However, the move came too late and the fall of the Song dynasty loomed closer.